SuleimanFarah/sunpy/Home:-Feature-Freeze-Checklist.md

 ## Before branching

-The following steps are to be taken on the master branch (via PR) prior to branching:
+The following steps are to be taken on the main branch (via PR) prior to branching:

 1. Update the `.mailmap` and `.zenodo.json` files.
 These are metadata files about the authorship of the code.
     1. The `.mailmap` file needs updating manually, to remove any duplicates and where possible to add peoples real names.
 The best way to do this is to first run `git shortlog -es vX.Ydev..HEAD` where `vX.Y` is the previous release number.
 Look down this list and check for duplicates and people without real names.
 Edit the `.mailmap` file until all these are fixed.